-Zimbabweans love their peanuts, and their food can testify greatly to this– they add peanuts to everything.
-Mupunga Unedovi (rice and peanut butter) is a personally favourite.
-The tasty combination of both will tingle your tastebuds especially when served with gravy and lots of meat (I’m a meat lover!).
+Zimbabweans love their peanut butter, and their food can testify greatly to this– they add peanut butter to everything.
+Mupunga Unedovi (rice and peanut butter) is a personal favorite.
+The tasty combination of both will tingle your taste buds, especially when served with gravy and lots of meat (I’m a meat lover!).

 Muriwo Na Nyama

 Also known as ‘leafy beefy’, ‘high fields stew’.
 It’s called High fields stew after a popular Zim suburb where the dish is popular.
 This food is so good, it can even be classified as a comfort food.
 It’s hard to come across a Zimbabwean who doesn’t love Muriwo Na Nyama.

 The Zim chicken stew is another favorite (because who doesn’t like chicken?).
 This meal is a delicious chicken-flavored tomato sauce.
 The combination of all the spices makes the stew burst with flavors.
 Best eaten with rice.

 Last but not the least is Muboora.
 It is a pumpkin soup that’s cooked with tomato sauce.
 It can be cooked with peanut butter or fresh cream.
 Muboora can be eaten with Sadza and any roasted meat of choice.